Skip to content

 image_width int

-Width of the figure.
-Defaults to 3.
+Width of the displayed figure.

 3